 WeWork’s business model rests on the ability to keep occupancy rates high.
 Experts estimate that WeWork needs to keep at least 60% of its desks full in order to meet its rent obligations.

 This may be another explanation for the company’s increased focus on enterprise clients over the past few years.
-As already mentioned, 32% of WeWork’s members now come via enterprise customers — up from 25% last year.
+As already mentioned, 40% of WeWork’s members now come via enterprise customers.
 By going “upstream” of individual employees and marketing directly to employers, WeWork essentially acquires members in bulk rather than marketing to each freelancer and solopreneur individually.
 Corporate clients also tend to lead to longer membership commitments, significantly reducing turnover.

 Challenges & Threats